Through capital allowances, you may be able to reduce the after-tax cost of your company’s capital expenditure.

 As experienced tax consultants, ETC can help you maximise the tax relief available to your business through a capital allowance claim.

-Whether you are operating a business or letting a property, we can advise on the full extent of your eligibility and qualifying expenditure to maximise the amount you can claim, help improve your cash flow and reduce your tax liability.
+We can advise on the full extent of your company’s eligibility and qualifying expenditure to maximise the amount you can claim, help improve your cash flow and reduce your tax liability.

 We will undertake a review of your purchases and assets by reference to periods of account.
-We will identify and categorise all qualifying expenditure, including missed opportunities, and produce the supporting documentation and claim submission to HMRC on your behalf.
+We will identify and categorise all qualifying expenditure, including missed opportunities, and produce the supporting documentation and submit any relevant claim to HMRC on your behalf.

 In addition, as specialists in tax advisory services, we can provide as part of the review process advice on the many other tax reliefs that may be available to your business, for example, if you have overseas property.